Investment banking is one of the most complicated professions out there.

 During the meeting, usually only VPs and above would be invited, however, for smaller deals, senior analysts (or even junior analysts) can join.
 If you have this kind of experience as an associate, you’re lucky.

 After the pitch meeting, it would be decided if the IPO would be pushed through.
-Also, banks who will act as book runners will be chosen.
-Banks will be chosen based on their experience, expertise, and relationship with the client who is about to offer the IPO.
+Also, banks who will act as book-runners will be chosen.
+Banks will be selected based on their experience, expertise, and relationship with the client who is about to offer the IPO.

-Kick-off meetings are intended to gather together everyone that will be working on the offering – investment banks, lawyers, bankers, accountants in order to determine the schedule and responsibilities of each.
+Kick-off meetings are intended to gather together everyone that will be working on the offering – investment banks, lawyers, bankers, accountants to determine the schedule and responsibilities of each.

 Associates are usually only there to listen and take notes.